- Cash management

 - Accounts Payable

-This release is scheduled to go live beginning on the evening of February 18, 2022.
+This release went live on the evening of February 18, 2022.

 Track federal grant information for your projects

 You can now track CFDA (Catalog of Federal Domestic Assistance) grant information for your projects.
 See the

 CFDA and other related parameters for the following project functions:

 Credit card reconciliation in bank feeds

 In previous releases, only bank accounts were supported when using bank feeds via the API.
 With this release, credit card accounts are supported as well.
 You can provide a financial entity (

 FINANCIALENTITY) to identify your connected credit card account, then reconcile your account via the API.
 You can use online bank feeds from Sage Cloud Services, or you can manually create a bank feed that provides your own XML transaction records.

 When creating XML transactions for a credit card account, you can specify either